 - Time tracking.
 Follow the time spent on various aspects of your projects, and use this information to measure the effectiveness of your workflow.
 All of this info is available at your fingertips.

 - Analytics.
 All the data in the world doesn’t do you any good if you don’t know how to analyze and interpret it.
 We have included powerful analytics in our Kanban project management software, and you can customize the date you display and how it is presented.

 - An organized workflow.
-A systematic workflow approach through Kanban allows you to fine tune your approach and share your best practices.
+A systematic workflow approach through Kanban allows you to fine-tune your approach and share your best practices.

 - Task visualization.
 The crux of Kanban.
 Humans are visual beings.
 Using simple, codified visual markers included in our digital Kanban software allows you to give clear signals for each step in your workflow.
-If a picture is worth a thousand words, trust your Kanban to do the talking in all your workplace projects.
+If a picture is worth a thousand words, trust your Kanban to do the talking in all your work projects.